paulbricman/paulbricman.github.io/docs/tools/autocards.md

 ### The Student

 Charlie is a motivated student.
 He almost likes experimenting with study techniques more than actual learning, but he tries to strike a healthy balance regarding that.
 Throughout the day, he takes part in several lectures, some of which are online.
 During those, he tries to take concise notes which clearly capture important aspects of the material, while retaining the big-picture view.
 In order not to get caught up in making his notes look exceedingly aesthetic, he resorts to simply typing them out in Markdown, a light-weight markup language, using VS Code, an open source text editor.
 After the lecture, he goes through a k-probing session in order to better weave together what he just learned with his previous knowledge.
 While he's busy reflecting on the material, Autocards is starting up and working through the notes, ultimately generating several dozen flashcards listed in a CSV, which Charlie polishes and imports in Anki.

+{: .warn }
+It's tempting to quickly jump to rote memorization before actually understanding the material, and even more so with automated flashcard generation.
+Autocards is best used in tandem with techniques which foster understanding, such as the Feynman Technique or Knowledge Probes, as exemplified by Charlie.

 ## Future Steps

+One of the main areas of improvement going forward is the quality of the questions generated by the system.
+They often come across as clunky and overly verbose, which might prove inconvenient for many.
+Fortunately, recent years have seen a steady rise in the performance of language models, which might soon become able to generate more natural questions.
+In the meantime, fine-tuning larger models on the task might help, as the current implementation is limited to the T5-small and T5-base models.

+Another clear area of improvement is a more user-friendly interface which would wrap around the core functionality.
+Unfortunately, the natural language processing component would translate to higher requirements for a client-side device, especially in terms of RAM and GPU.
+It might seem anticlimactic to heat up a GPU only to get a dozen lines of text in return, yet this is the price you currently have to pay for this sort of processing.
+Paid access to a hosted server might do, but it would be great to somehow make this powerful tool accessible.

+Additionally, the range of possible inputs which could be fed into Autocards might be extended.
+Various operating modes might instruct the system to, say, automatically extract the abstract, introduction, and discussion sections from a research paper for later use in flashcard generation.
+It could be adapted to consume a web article based on its URL by scraping the content and using it as input, perhaps after first piping it through an extractive summarization model.
+Autocards might even prove useful for generating flashcards for educational videos, by stripping the captions and using those as a starting point, or after crudely applying a speech-to-text pass.

 ## Support

-The development of projects like this is supported by readers like you.
-If you find this project exciting, please consider supporting my work by becoming a sponsor.
-For updates on this and other experimental projects, feel free to follow me on GitHub.
+Did you find this project exciting?
+If so, please consider supporting my work by becoming a sponsor.
+In doing so, you're making it possible for me to take on ever more challenging projects in cognitive augmentation while also fulfilling my commitment to openness and transparency.

 [Become a Sponsor](https://github.com/sponsors/paulbricman){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Follow Updates](https://github.com/paulbricman){: .btn .fs-5 .mb-4 .mb-md-0 .mr-2 }